Genetic-guided GFlowNets for Sample Efficient Molecular Optimization: Experiments

-As mentioned in \cref{sec:our_setup}, we present experimental results to demonstrate the controllability of the score-diversity trade-off through adjustments in the inverse temperature $\beta$.
+\paragraph{Controllability of the scores-diversity trade-off.} In the benchmark, we found a pronounced trade-off between attaining high evaluation scores within a limited budget and generating diverse molecular candidates.
+This section demonstrates the controllability of the score-diversity trade-off through adjustments in the inverse temperature $\beta$.
 Decreasing the inverse temperature gives more diverse candidates.
-The results in \cref{fig:beta_ablation} and \cref{tab:beta_ablation} demonstrate adjustments of $\beta$ can control the trade-off between score and diversity, achieving Pareto-curve to other baselines in the benchmark.
-Notably, \ours{} with $\beta=30$ gives higher AUC Top-10 with a greater diversity compared to the SOTA GA method (Mol GA: 15.686 with a diversity of 0.465) and RL method (REINVENT: 15.185 with a diversity of 0.468).
-It is worth emphasizing that our method produces a Pareto curve, as illustrated in \cref{fig:beta_ablation} in \cref{sec:intro}.
+The results in \cref{fig:beta_ablation} demonstrate adjustments of $\beta$ can control the trade-off between score and diversity, achieving Pareto-frontier to other baselines in the benchmark.
+Notably, \ours{} with $\beta=30$ achieves a higher AUC Top-10 with a greater diversity compared to the SOTA GA method (Mol GA: 15.686 with a diversity of 0.465) and RL method (REINVENT: 15.185 with a diversity of 0.468).
+Similarly, the weight-shifting factor $k$ in rank-based sampling can control the trade-off; see \cref{appnd:k}.

-Similarly, the weight-shift factor $k$ in rank-based sampling affects the score-diversity trade-off.
-As depicted in \cref{tab:k_ablation}, increasing $k$ gives more diverse candidates, like decreasing $\beta$.
-Yet, we recommend adjusting the inverse temperature parameter $\beta$ rather than $k$.
+\textbf{Ablation studies.} The ablation studies investigate the essential components of our framework: the genetic search (GS) and the KL-divergence penalty.
+To assess the effectiveness of the genetic search, we also compare its performance against the exploration strategy used in previous GFlowNet studies \cite{bengio2021flow, jain2022biological}.
+It samples actions from a GFlowNet sampler mixed with a uniform distribution, similar to $\epsilon$-greedy in RL.
+The results, shown in \cref{tab:abl}, reveal that the removal of either component results in a decline in performance, underscoring the importance of employing a suitable exploration strategy.
+Detailed results, including statistical analysis, are provided in \cref{appnd:full_abl}.